tadhgnolan/workout-generator/README.md

 - You'll have a new key here:
 	- `STRIPE_WH_SECRET` = Signing Secret (Wehbook) Key (starts with **wh**)

-### Gmail API

-This project uses [Gmail](https://mail.google.com) to handle sending emails to users for account verification and purchase order confirmations.

-Once you've created a Gmail (Google) account and logged-in, follow these series of steps to get your project connected.

-- Click on the **Account Settings** (cog icon) in the top-right corner of Gmail.
-- Click on the **Accounts and Import** tab.
-- Within the section called "Change account settings", click on the link for **Other Google Account settings**.
-- From this new page, select **Security** on the left.
-- Select **2-Step Verification** to turn it on. (verify your password and account)
-- Once verified, select **Turn On** for 2FA.
-- Navigate back to the **Security** page, and you'll see a new option called **App passwords**.
-- This might prompt you once again to confirm your password and account.
-- Select **Mail** for the app type.
-- Select **Other (Custom name)** for the device type.
-	- Any custom name, such as "Django" or workout-generator
-- You'll be provided with a 16-character password (API key).
-	- Save this somewhere locally, as you cannot access this key again later!
-	- `EMAIL_HOST_PASS` = user's 16-character API key
-	- `EMAIL_HOST_USER` = user's own personal Gmail email address

 ### Heroku Deployment

 This project uses [Heroku](https://www.heroku.com), a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.